ievaaleksandravica/nodejs-basics/README.md

 * `mongoose` Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
 Mongoose supports both promises and callbacks.
 * `bcrypt` A library to help you hash passwords.
 * `jsonwebtoken` JSON Web Token (JWT) is an open standard that defines a compact and self-contained way of securely transmitting information between parties as a JSON object.
+* `multer` Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
+It is written on top of busboy for maximum efficiency.

 #### Debugging tools:
 * `console.log` - the most basic one, but helps to debug logic.
 Simply put `console.log(value)` and you will see the result in the console.